emustudio/emustudio.github.io/_documentation/user/_doc/application/main-window.md

 first tab is "Source code editor", second is "Emulator", used during computer emulation.

+Toolbar and dialog icons come from the active Swing Look&Feel when it supplies them, with bundled application icons as fallbacks.
+Changing `lookAndFeel` therefore keeps controls visually consistent without making an action disappear when a theme omits an optional icon.

 ## Source code editor

 ![Source code tab]({{ site.baseurl }}/assets/application/source-code.png){:style="max-width:760px"}